Extending the content area using calc(...)

 A typical

-definition might look like this:↩CSS.content { position: relative; max-width: 768px; margin: 0 auto; }
+.contentdefinition might look like this:↩CSSblog.CSS.content { position: relative; max-width: 768px; margin: 0 auto; } -

 Make sure your

-class is set toposition: relative
+.contentclass is set toposition: relative. ↩ -

 Please review whether writing-mode-aware properties (like